CavernCrawlers/CavernCrawlers.github.io/Glossary.md

 ## Concealed Door
 A type of [Hidden Door](#Hidden-Door) that is simply obscured behind some other object.

+## Concentration
+This is the act of concentrating on a spell (or other activity that requires intense concentration).
+Concentration may be lost by the character taking damage or other possible distractions.

 ## Core Class
 This is one of the three core (aka single) classes: [Fighter](#Fighter.md), [Rogue](#Rogue.md) and [Spellcaster](#Spellcaster.md).